andrea260198/QuantFinanceCpp/README.md

 ## CMake

-The project is using CMake as build system to be able to build the code on Windows and Linux.
+The project uses CMake as build system.
+The choice was made to be able to build the code both on Windows and Linux.

-## GoogleTest
+## CTest and GoogleTest

-Testing is performed using **GoogleTest** framework.
+Testing is performed using **GoogleTest** and **CTest**.
+Unit tests are defined using the GoogleTest framework, then built and run using `ctest` commands.

+## CERN Root

+The goal would be to create plots using **CERN Root** framwork, which was developed to plot the results from the experiments at CERN in Geneva.

+This is still a work in progress.